eseutella/safe_space/README.md

 2. Change the directory into the project root using `cd safe_space`
 3. Install all dependencies using either `npm install` or `yarn install`
 4. Create a new [Firebase](https://firebase.google.com/) project (we have used a web application for this project)
-5. Create a `.env` file in the root project directory.
+5. Create a `.env` file in the root project directory
 6. Add Firebase configuration info (which can be found under project settings in your Firebase project) into your .env file as follows:
 ```
 API_KEY=<your firebaseConfig apiKey>